dmbarbour/glas/docs/GlasDesign.md

 ## Values

-Glas values are immutable binary trees, i.e. where each node in the tree has an optional left and right children, respectively labeled '0' and '1'.
+Glas represents data using immutable binary trees, i.e. such that each node in a tree has optional left and right children respectively labeled '0' and '1'.
 The most naive representation is:

         type T = ((1+T) * (1+T))

 A binary tree can directly represent unit `()`, pair `(a,b)`, and sum types `L a | R b`.
 However, glas systems generally favor labeled data because it is extensible and meaningful.
 Text labels are encoded into a null-terminated UTF-8 path through the tree.
 For example, label 'data' is encoded by path `01100100 01100001 01110100 01100001 00000000`, where '0' represents a left branch and '1' a right branch.
-Multiple labels can be encoded, sharing prefixes, essentially forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) as the basis for record and dictionary data.
+Multiple labels can be encoded into a binary tree with shared prefixes, forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) as the basis for record and dictionary data.

-To efficiently represent non-branching path fragments, glas values use a representation under the hood closer to:
+To efficiently represent non-branching path fragments, the under the hood representation is closer to:

         type Bits = compact Bool list
         type T = (Bits * (1 + (T * T)))

-Glas systems will encode small, simple values directly into bitstrings.
-A bitstring is a tree with a single, non-branching path.
+Simple data such as integers and symbols can be encoded into bitstrings - trees with a single, non-branching path terminating in a leaf node.
 For example, a byte is an 8-bit bitstring, msb to lsb, such that `00010110` is byte 22.
 A variable-width natural number 22 is almost the same but loses the zeroes prefix `10110`.
 Negative integers can be conveniently represented by negating all the bits, so -22 is `01001`.

 Glas systems encode most sequential structures as lists.
 Logically, a list is tree representing a right-associative sequence of pairs, terminating in unit, i.e. `type List = (Elem * List) | ()`.